Office: Main 606

 From From a Distance, Dancing.
 An earlier version of this poem was published in Flyway (Summer 2007) and won the 2006 Flyway Sweet Corn Prize for Poetry.

-NOTE: To order a copy of the chapbook From a Distance, Dancing, go to amazon.com or to http://www.finishinglinepress.com/.
+NOTE: Order a copy of the chapbook From a Distance, Dancing.